| Relationship to me: | Great Great Grandfather | Gen -4 |

 Outline his Life: For a more detailed outline of Francis (Frank) Paynter's life, see "The Story of Frank Paynter by Ian Caldwell"

-My own recollection is of my father once telling me that Francis Paynter was bankrupted near the end of his life, so I was interested to read Jim Hosking's Boskenna and the Paynters which makes two references to Francis (or Frank, as Jim refers to him).
+Francis was, it seems, not an entirely reputable or upstanding member of the legal profession.
+I have a recollection of my father telling me that he was bankrupted near the end of his life, so I was interested to read Jim Hosking's Boskenna and the Paynters which makes two references to Francis (or Frank, as Jim refers to him).
 In the chapter on John Paynter (Frank's first cousin), he writes: "John allowed his first cousin Frank Paynter, brother of Edward, to manage his property for him, which was very unfortunate, for Frank defrauded the estate and also borrowed £1000 from John who agreed to be bound over for him".
 (See "The Story of Frank Paynter by Ian Caldwell" for a more detailed outline of Frank's misdemeanor.)

 I contacted Jim Hosking who wrote and told me that there were "a lot of notes by Tom Paynter, Col. Paynter's nephew, also a big 'tree', at the Royal Institute of Cornwall, County Museum, River Street, Truro, Cornwall TR1 2SJ.
 My enquiry to the Institute of Cornwall generated the following information discovered by their researcher Mr Douch which revealed that Catherine Coleman was Francis's second wife and that he was bankrupt in 1849, some fourteen years before his death.
 The full text of Mr Douch's report is not without interest; the original letter is reproduced below: